-At this time, our rendering method only allows the visualisation of a single grid.
-A new primitive is positioned with regards to the current object, in visualising them in the same grid using the classical union operator (realised with the min function [31]).
-It takes 0.10 seconds to compute the grid.
+At this time, our rendering method just allows the visualisation of a single grid.
+A new primitive is positioned with regard to the current object, in visualising them in the same grid using the classical union operator (realised with the min function [26]).
+It takes 0.23 seconds to compute the grid.
 The classical intersection and difference operators are also available and obviously, the rendered object resulting from one of these compositions can be selected as a new primitive.
-The sharp transition normally created between the combined objects is, in grids reconstructed by a triquadratic B-spline, a small oscillating transition the size of which depends on the grid resolution (Figure 6).
-We point out that the same type of oscillations can be found around ridges or at the level of very thin surfaces (Figure 7).
+The sharp transition normally created between the combined objects is, in grid reconstructed by a triquadratic filter, a small oscillating transition of which the size depends on the grid resolution (Figure 4.3).